 The Cyclicality of the Opportunity Cost of Employment

 The flow opportunity cost of moving from unemployment to employment consists of foregone public benefits and the foregone value of non-working time in units of consumption.
-We construct a time series of the opportunity cost of employment using detailed microdata and administrative or national accounts data to estimate benefits, consumption by employment status, and preference parameters.
+We construct a time series of the opportunity cost of employment using detailed microdata and administrative or national accounts data to estimate benefit levels, eligibility and take-up of benefits, consumption by labor force status, hours per worker, taxes, and preference parameters.
 Our estimated opportunity cost is procyclical and volatile over the business cycle.
-The estimated cyclicality implies far less unemployment volatility in search and matching models of the labor market than that observed in the data.
-This result holds irrespective of the level of the opportunity cost or whether wages are set by Nash bargaining or by an alternating-offer bargaining process.
-We conclude that appealing to aspects of labor supply does not help search and matching models explain aggregate employment fluctuations.
+The estimated cyclicality implies far less unemployment volatility in many leading models of the labor market than that observed in the data, irrespective of the level of the opportunity cost.